Patreon

-Patreon (/ˈpeɪtriɒn/, /-ən/) is a monetization platform operated by Patreon, Inc., that provides business tools for content creators to run a subscription service and sell digital products.
-It helps artists and other creators earn a recurring income by providing rewards and perks to its subscribers.
+Patreon (/ˈpeɪtriɒn/, /-ən/) is an American monetization platform operated by Patreon, Inc..
+The Patreon platform allows users to run a subscription service, as well as sell individual digital products.
+Through Patreon, creators may earn a recurring income by providing rewards and perks to their subscribers, who act as patrons.
 Patreon charges a commission of 8 to 12 percent of creators' monthly income, in addition to payment processing fees.

-Patreon is used by writers, videographers, webcomic artists, video game developers, podcasters, musicians, adult content creators, and other kinds of creators who post regularly online.
-It allows artists to receive funding directly from their fans, or patrons, on a recurring basis or per work of art.
-The company is based in San Francisco.
+The company is based in San Francisco, and was founded in 2013.
+As of April 2026, Patreon reports having over 80 million users, although not all of those are paying members.

 History

 Patreon, Inc., was co-founded in May 2013 by developer Sam Yam and musician Jack Conte, who was looking for a way to make a living from his YouTube videos.
 It developed a platform that allowed 'patrons' to pay a set amount of money every time an artist created a work of art.
 The company raised $2.1 million in August 2013 from a group of venture capitalists and angel investors.
 In June 2014, Patreon raised a further $15 million in a series A round led by Danny Rimer of Index Ventures.
 In January 2016, the company closed on a fresh round of $30 million in a series B round, led by Thrive Capital, which put the total raised for Patreon at $47.1 million.

 It signed up more than 125,000 "patrons" in its first 18 months.
 In late 2014, the website announced that patrons were sending over $1,000,000 per month to the site's content creators.

-In March 2015, Patreon acquired Subbable, a similar voluntary subscription service created by the Green brothers, and absorbed Subbable creators' pages and content.
-Notably CGP Grey, Destin Sandlin's Smarter Every Day, and the Green brothers' own CrashCourse and SciShow channels.
+In March 2015, Patreon acquired Subbable, a similar voluntary subscription service created by the Green brothers, and absorbed Subbable creators' pages and content, including CGP Grey, Destin Sandlin's Smarter Every Day, and the Green brothers' own CrashCourse and SciShow channels.
 The merger was consequent to an expected migration of payment systems with Amazon Payments that Subbable used.

 In October 2015, the site was the target of a large cyber-attack, with almost 15 gigabytes of password data, donation records, and source code taken and published.
 The breach exposed more than 2.3 million unique e-mail addresses and millions of private messages.
 Following the attack, some patrons received extortion emails demanding Bitcoin payments in exchange for the protection of their personal information.

 In January 2017, Patreon announced that it had sent over $100,000,000 to creators since its inception.